Tidal response from scattering and the role of analytic continuation

-Here $\epsilon$ is defined in~\eqref{eq:epsilondef} and we have kept only the leading order term.
 Altogether, we find that the limit of the radial solution for generic $\dhat$ and $\lhat$ vanishes.
 This means that the $\epsilon^\ast$ corrections do not introduce any divergence and therefore we can safely use the flat space solution with $\epsilon^\ast=0$.
 This also confirms the flat-space approximation used in the effective theory side when $\dhat$ and $\lhat$ are generic complex numbers.
 Using that in this limit $\epsilon^\ast=0$, the asymptotic wave solution for distances much larger than the size of the black hole will be given by~\eqref{eq:EoMSchrodinger} with $f=1$ and $r^\ast=r$,

 where we have chosen the regular/irregular basis rather than the in/out states.
 If we now look at the boundary condition at infinity \eqref{eq:psirstartoinf}, we see that, given $r=r^\ast$, is the same as in \eqref{eq:cinoutdef}.